COVID-19 Student Support Grant

 - Duration: one off payment

 We know this year has been tough.
 This grant aims to make catching up a little easier by providing financial assistance to help you attend internal intensive catch ups.
-You can also apply if travel restrictions prevented you from returning home after a placement or residential school.
+You can also apply if travel restrictions prevented you from returning home after a placement or intensive school.

 Am I Eligible?

 To be eligible for the COVID-19 Student Support grant, you must meet the following eligibility criteria: